ibexa/documentation-developer/docs/search/aggregation_reference/aggregation_reference.md

 - Term aggregations group by value and count object in each group
 - Range aggregations count values in specified ranges
-- Stats aggregations compute stats over numeric fields: minimum, average and maximum value, count and sum of values
+- Stats aggregations compute stats over numeric fields: minimum, average and maximum value, count, and sum of values

 !!! tip